Is full synthetic better for high mileage cars?

 • Mobil Super High Mileage Oil.

-What is the best oil for a 200000 mile car?
+What is the best engine oil for a GTX?

-Does synthetic oil reduce mileage?
+Does synthetic oil improve fuel economy?

 Synthetic oil allows for lower viscosity without compromising wear protection and better cold-flow, both of which improve fuel economy.